 Black Vulture (Coragyps atratus)

-visiting our New England Farmyard, Amur Tiger and Bald Eagle exhibits year 'round.
+Wild Black Vultures frequently exhibit themselves by visiting our New England Farmyard, Amur Tiger and Bald Eagle exhibits year ’round.
 These “small” vultures are known for their curiosity (they have been known to “hitch a ride” on the backs of our large hoofed mammals to get a good close view of the Zoo).
 They are also known for their aggression and strength (they push larger Turkey Vultures away when feeding at a carcass as Black Vultures have greater power to puncture thick hides).
 These interesting birds are seldom heard but may make soft sounds including barks and hisses.